 \section{Introduction}

 The building block of superconducting based magnetometers is the superconducting quantum interference device (SQUID).
-In its most conventional implementation, i.e. the DC SQUID, this fundamental technology consists solely of a loop of superconducting material containing two Josephson junctions; a Josephson junction simply being a small barrier separating two superconducting regions~\cite{tinkhamIntroductionSuperconductivity1975}.
-This technology has matured to several commercial applications such as the ones finalised to the operations of Magneto-Encephalography (MEG) machines~\cite{weinstockSQUIDSensorsFundamentals1996}.
-However, the Voltage-Magnetic Flux (VMF) response in conventional DC SQUIDs are highly noise sensitive and non-linear, making them impractical for some applications~\cite{tinkhamIntroductionSuperconductivity1975,oppenlanderTwoDimensionalSuperconducting2003,mitchell2DSQIFArrays2016,kornevSQIF2015}, especially when bandwidths in the Radio Frequencies (RF) ranges are needed.
-Because of this, as fabrication techniques improve, interest has turned to two-dimensional arrays of SQUID loops (i.e.; 2D SQUID arrays) that, by integrating a large number of SQUID cells in a serial and parallel electrical configuration, promise greater device sensitivity~\footnote{Sensitivity in a SQUID array is sometime more specifically associated in the literature to the concept of transfer function~$\frac{dV}{dB_{Ext}}$ or to the one of Noise Sensitivity sometimes expressed in~$\frac{pT}{\sqrt{Hz}}$, we are here just mentioning sensitivity in its broader sense which may include both these concepts.}, the ability to function as absolute magnetometers when appropriately designed and much more, while preserving all the other properties associated to superconductivity~\cite{oppenlanderTwoDimensionalSuperconducting2003,mitchell2DSQIFArrays2016,kornevSQIF2015} .
+In its most conventional implementation, i.e. the DC SQUID, this technology consists solely of a loop of superconducting material containing two Josephson junctions; a Josephson junction simply being a small barrier separating two superconducting regions~\cite{tinkhamIntroductionSuperconductivity1975}.
+This technology has matured to several commercial applications, such as the ones finalised for the operations of Magneto-Encephalography (MEG) machines~\cite{weinstockSQUIDSensorsFundamentals1996}.
+However, the Voltage-Magnetic Flux (VMF) response in conventional DC SQUIDs is highly noise sensitive and non-linear, making them impractical for some applications~\cite{tinkhamIntroductionSuperconductivity1975,oppenlanderTwoDimensionalSuperconducting2003,mitchell2DSQIFArrays2016,kornevSQIF2015}, especially when bandwidths in the Radio Frequencies (RF) ranges are needed.
+Because of this, as fabrication techniques improve, interest has turned to two-dimensional arrays of SQUID loops that, by integrating a large number of SQUID cells in a serial and parallel electrical configuration, promise greater device sensitivity~\footnote{Sensitivity in a SQIF is sometimes more specifically associated in the literature to the concept of transfer function~$\frac{dV}{dB_{Ext}}$ or to Noise Sensitivity sometimes expressed in~$\frac{pT}{\sqrt{Hz}}$, we are here just mentioning sensitivity in its broader sense which may include both these concepts.}.
+When appropriately designed as a Superconducting Quantum Interference Filter (SQIF), the ability to function as absolute magnetometers and much more is gained, all while preserving all the other properties associated to superconductivity~\cite{oppenlanderTwoDimensionalSuperconducting2003,mitchell2DSQIFArrays2016,kornevSQIF2015}.